Recirculation: Capturing Your Audience and Guiding Their Journey

 Recirculation in Action

 The Heads Up Display tool is a great way to assess how well your article page layout promotes user Recirculation.Your site-wide recirculation turns red, you’re underperforming your expectations.
 We know that means one of your top articles is a traffic leaking machine, a dead-end on your site where visitors aren’t continuing on, a missed opportunity to better capture your audience.
 Select the top few pages to find the hole and inform your next steps.
 With the scroll depth indicator you can easily see how far down the page most users are actually reading and maximize the space above the drop-off point.
 Every audience is different so you should develop a link strategy that works for you.
-To get started, check out these insights our data science team gathered from a study of almost 300 publishers:

 - The majority of clicks happen just above the fold at page depths of 400 to 600 pixels, where most main content links typically live (as seen in the graph above)